- Home

 Whatever lies ahead, it seems highly unlikely that average rates will reach the sub-3.00% levels seen prior to December 2021 anytime soon, so waiting around on your lender’s SVR for them to fall quite this low could end up being a costly move.

-There is some good news to cling to, however, as the number of mortgage deals available on the market has risen significantly in the past year, and currently stands at 6,096.
-This is the highest number of products available to customers since 2008, and is a considerable improvement on the 4,432 products on offer in July 2023.
+Fortunately the number of mortgage deals available on the market has risen significantly in the past year, and stood at 6,658 at the beginning of July.
+This is the highest number of products available to customers since 2008, and is a considerable improvement on the 4,396 products on offer in July 2023.

 Those hoping to remortgage soon would also do well to remember that the lowest rate isn’t always the best deal once mortgage fees are factored into the equation, particularly if the loan capital is low or the term is relatively short.
 Read our article Why the lowest rate mortgage may not be the cheapest deal to learn more about how high fees can offset the benefit of a tempting low-rate deal.